 You haven’t had to climb up all the grease balls.
 You haven’t been bored blind at fundraiser.
 You haven’t done the time and that first marriage to the girl with the right father.
 You think you can leap over all on a single bound.
 You haven’t had to bribe or charm or threaten your way to the seat at that table.
 You don’t know how to assess your competition because you haven’t competed.
 Don’t make me your competition.

 No matter how smart you are, you can always learn more.
-So the next time you are talking to someone, don’t think you know more than him or her.
+Next time you are talking to someone, don’t assume you know more than the person you are talking to does.

-One of the best ways to learn is from other people, so when someone doesn’t know the latest stuff that is happening in your world, it doesn’t mean that they can’t teach you anything.
+One of the best ways to learn is from other people.
+So, when someone doesn’t know the latest stuff that is happening in your world, it doesn’t mean that he or she can’t teach you something else.

 If there is one thing that I wish I could have more of, it’s experience.
 The more meetings I do, the more problems I run into, the smarter I become because I am always learning from these experiences.
 Which is why you should never stop learning!